-Progr amme Learning Outcomes Evaluate academic performance through self-discipline, self-direction, time management and prioritise workloads and recognise and manage stressful situations Formulate project objectives Able to apply latest knowledge and theories to research issues related the project management (MSc only) Autonomy Work resourcefully, flexibly and complaisantly with others Evaluate academic performance through self-discipline, self-direction, time management and prioritise workloads and recognise and manage stressful situations Develop Personal effectiveness including flexibility, open-mindedness and self-discipline Show appreciation of standards of good research practice and esthetical governance (MSc only) Aspects of competence Role in context Lead and give support and encouragement to others in the group Take responsibility for personal and professional learning and development (Personal Development Planning) Develop broad knowledge of the roles and responsibilities of the project manager within the lifecycle of the project context Demonstrate creativity and innovation and originality in initiating and developing project management professional activities Self-development Interact successfully and ethicality with peers and others show and demonstrate self-awareness and the ability to identify own training needs Meet the professional and ethical standards of a project manager as identified by professional organ Learn to act with integrity and ethically Demonstrate adaptability and responsibility learns and acquire knowledge to meet professional requirements in project delivery Carry out independent research using latest research-based knowledge to solve a project management related problem (MSc only)
+Common Programme Learning Outcomes Develop an understanding of a critical analysis and evaluation of the field of work/study Assimilate new knowledge of project management into practice Synthesise information from various sources in order to gain a coherent understanding of theory and practice of project management Apply strategies for appropriate selection of relevant information from a wide source and large body of knowledge Utilise project management decision tools to solve complex problems Apply the skills needed for analysing data using statistical methods Use of primary data sources and data management and analysis needed for academic study and enquiry .
+Apply reasoning and logic to analyse and solve highly complex project Skills 2 management problems '' Present written coursework and other material clearly and appropriately as required Present work, ideas in seminars, discussion and debate.
+Work independently and taking initiative to complete research projects and dissertation (MSc only) Communicate using a variety of information technology means Evaluate academic performance through self-discipline, self-direction, time management and prioritise workloads and recognise and manage stressful situations Formulate project objectives Able to apply latest knowledge and theories to research issues related the project management (MSc only) Work resourcefully, flexibly and complaisantly with others Evaluate academic performance through self-discipline, self-direction, time ^ management and prioritise workloads and recognise and manage stressful Autonomy situations ouo Develop Personal effectiveness including flexibility, open-mindedness and Aut self-discipline • Show appreciation of standards of good research practice and esthetical governance (MSc only) .
+Lead and give support and encouragement to others in the group nce ixt Take responsibility for personal and professional learning and development ete Role in context (Personal Development Planning) du U 00 Develop broad knowledge of the roles and responsibilities of the project 00 e in manager within the lifecycle of the project context of 3ok Demonstrate creativity and innovation and originality in initiating and cts developing project management professional activities Aspects of competence Interact successfully and ethicality with peers and others ⋖ show and demonstrate self-awareness and the ability to identify own training ent needs me Meet the professional and ethical standards of a project manager as Self-development identified by professional organ eve Learn to act with integrity and ethically f-d Demonstrate adaptability and responsibility learns and acquire knowledge to Sel meet professional requirements in project delivery Carry out independent research using latest research-based knowledge to solve a project management related problem (MSc only)